-To promote the use, standardization, and sharing of effective security checklists, NIST and NSA have collaborated with representatives of private industry to developed the XCCDF specification.
+To promote the use, standardization, and sharing of effective security checklists, NIST and the National Security Agency (NSA) have collaborated with representatives of private industry to develop the XCCDF specification.
 The specification is vendor-neutral, flexible, and suited for a wide variety of checklist applications.